COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Getting your immunization record

 You may have your "yellow card" or immunization record.
-Check with your health care provider that all doses and dates are complete.
+Check with your healthcare provider that all vaccine doses are recorded.
 If you do not have your record, you can try and access it through the Ontario database.

 • If you have never lived in London or Middlesex County, you should enter the database through your local public health unit.
 Call them if your record does not seem to be accessible online.

-• Healthcare providers do not provide immunization doses automatically to public health.
+• Healthcare providers do not report immunization doses administered automatically to public health.
 Therefore, your online record may only contain the vaccines you received when you were in school, and vaccines received afterwards will not be there unless you reported them.

 • if you were born prior to 1980, you may not have a record in the database.